todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

     - frequency of note in units of hz

 - **duration**
-    - duration of note in unts of ms
+    - duration of note in units of ms

 #### Command 3 - Get Frequency and Duration of Tone